Zoom Whiteboard

 • Use as graphic organizer for whole class practice or formative assessment tasks.
 For example, draw a vertical line down the middle of the whiteboard and ask for “EXAMPLES” of parallelograms on one side.
 “NON-EXAMPLES” on the other.
 Ask for either drawn shapes or written text (or both).

-Features & Functions Functions & Features
+Features & Functions icon Functions & Features

 Enable Annotation